fabueida/PouchCell-Inspecter/Readme.md

 The app may request:
 - Camera access for live pouch cell scanning
 - Photo Library access for importing existing images
-- Speech or audio access if spoken feedback features are enabled

 Permissions can be changed later in the iPhone Settings app.